 Simple guides to improve communication, deliberation and decisions, especially when using Loomio for governance or in any ‘formal’ or ‘structured’ setting.

-How to run a board meeting in-person or remote, in a way that is truly effective – giving everyone a voice, working through items on the agenda and creating space for meaningful discussions.
-Ensure quality governance by preparing on Loomio.
-Also includes How to make some decisions between meetings.
+How to run a board meeting in-person or remote effectively – give everyone a voice, work through items on the agenda and create space for meaningful discussions.
+Ensure quality governance by preparing on Loomio and make some decisions between meetings.

 This guide will help keep your business moving even when you can’t gather in person.
-It can also help any group have more effective formal meetings.
+It can also help any group have more effective big or formal meetings, especially those that happen infrequently.

 Learn to ratify or approve meeting minutes (saving precious face-to-face time), better prepare for meetings by checking context and tracking engagement, and how to make a decision between meetings (especially time sensitive ones).